TURKEY FIRST · MEDITERRANEAN NEXT · WORLD LATER

 Hagia Sophia İstanbul • Byzantine • Roman • Ottoman

 Hagia Sophia is Istanbul’s grand interior argument: empire, prayer, conquest, restoration and memory layered under one impossible dome.
-It is less a monument than a compressed history of the city itself.

 2